 #1. – Turn Your Body Into a Machine

 This is a big one, and the one most likely to rustle jimmies.
-The simple fact is that your body is both your first toolset, and your first weapon, after your brain.
+The simple fact is that your body is both your first toolset, and your first weapon, after your mind.
 You don’t have to think too hard to come up with a scenario where physical prowess could spell the difference between injury or death in a host of “mundane” crisis scenarios.

 The ability to run far and fast, while carrying a load, move an awkward, heavy object or just march through the night like a mule in Hell is priceless.
 That load could be your child you are sprinting away from danger, that object could be a piece of rubble from a collapsed building or car wreck trapping a stranger, and that long march may be the only ticket out of an otherwise inescapable situation.

 Your fitness level will in part determine your likelihood of becoming a casualty.
 It will also play a part in determining if you are to become a victim of violence.
 All the training and skill in the world is worthless if don’t have the stamina to endure a protracted fight, or cannot move quickly enough to even get a vote in the outcome.